andrewpaliga/barbershop-app/website/README.md

 # Barbershop Pro - Jekyll Site

-This is a Jekyll-powered website for Barbershop Pro, a professional barbershop booking management app.
+This is a Jekyll-powered website for SimplyBook, an appointment booking management app.

 ## Setup